gallotamas/ngrx-store-effects-app/README.md

 If you have a look at the network tab now you can see that the bearer token gets sent in every request.

 There is one issue with the above implementation though.
 The token is only valid for a short time (5 minutes) and you have to renew it before it gets expired.
+So let's make sure that we update the token before it gets expired.

 ```ts
 // interceptor.service.ts